Curing Commands

 disinfect-reg <ID>

-Cure the registry startup item with the specified internal identifier.
+Cure the registry startup item that has the specified internal identifier.
 It is applied to objects of the Scheduled tasks type.
 The identifier is assigned to the object while generating the report.

 Example: